mnellemann/mailbot/README.md

 - Starts an embedded SMTP server, waits for (any email) and forwards to a specific Telegram chat
 - Useful if you have systems or services that insists on using SMTP for notifications, alerts, etc.
 - Use only on protected/closed networks with no public access (to mailbot on port 25)
+- Parses plain/text emails with an optional image attached.

 ## Installation